microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

     using Dapr.Client;
     ```

-1. The `ConfigureServices` method, contains these two lines of code which register the .NET `HttpClient` and the `VehicleRegistrationService` proxy (which uses the `HttpClient`) with dependency injection:
+1. The `ConfigureServices` method, contains these two lines of code which register the .NET `HttpClient` and the `VehicleRegistrationServiceProxy` proxy (which uses the `HttpClient`) with dependency injection:

     ```csharp
     // add service proxies
     services.AddHttpClient();
-    services.AddSingleton<VehicleRegistrationService>();
+    services.AddSingleton<VehicleRegistrationServiceProxy>();
     ```

 1. Replace these two lines with with the following lines:

     ```csharp
     // add service proxies
-    services.AddSingleton<VehicleRegistrationService>(_ =>
+    services.AddSingleton<VehicleRegistrationServiceProxy>(_ =>
-        new VehicleRegistrationService(DaprClient.CreateInvokeHttpClient(
+        new VehicleRegistrationServiceProxy(DaprClient.CreateInvokeHttpClient(
             "vehicle-registration-service", "http://localhost:3601")));
     ```

 With this snippet, you use the `DaprClient` to create an `HttpClient` instance to implement service invocation.
 You specify the `app-id` of the service you want to communicate with.
 You also need to specify the address of the Dapr sidecar for the `FineCollectionService` as it's not using the default Dapr HTTP port (3500).
-The `HttpClient` instance created by Dapr is explicitly passed into the constructor of the `VehicleRegistrationService` proxy.
+The `HttpClient` instance created by Dapr is explicitly passed into the constructor of the `VehicleRegistrationServiceProxy` class.

 _This is an example of the deep integration of Dapr with ASP.NET Core when using the `Dapr.AspNetCore` library.
 You can still use the `HttpClient` (and its rich feature-set) in your code, but under the hood it uses the Dapr service invocation building block to communicate._

-1. Open the file `Resources/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.
+1. Open the file `Resources/FineCollectionService/Proxies/VehicleRegistrationServiceProxy.cs` in VS Code.

 1. Because the `HttpClient` passed into this class has already been created with a specific `app-id`, you can omit the host information from the request URL.
 Change the URL that is used in the `GetVehicleInfo` to `/vehicleinfo/{license-number}`.
 The method should now look like this: